J-Ramalho/industRial/docs/9_twolevelDOEs.md

 F-statistic:  NaN on 15 and 0 DF,  p-value: NA
 ```

 In the R&D offices of the manufacturer of electrical car batteries there is some satisfaction with the report delivered by the data science consulting company.
 Although initially skeptical the head of battery engineering has finally acknowledged that there are several benefits coming from this work.
-Now, he makes a last moment request: he would like to know by thursday (after tomorrow) what is the effect of the terminals material.
+Now, he makes a last moment request: he would like to know by Thursday (after tomorrow) what is the effect of the terminals material.
 In his view this will for sure have a high impact on the final delivered cost of the assembled battery.
 Unfortunately data on terminals material was only captured in the 2nd replicate.
 We can check that in the original data for example in first two and last two rows.
-The variable coded as D is missing in the begining:
+The variable coded as D is missing in the beginning:

 ```r